tunmsk/nextgen-facebook/readme.txt

 <img class="readme-icon" src="https://surniaulula.github.io/nextgen-facebook/assets/icon-256x256.png">

-<p><strong>NGFB uses your <em>existing</em> content to create meta tags + Schema markup</strong> &mdash; there's no need to manually enter / configure any additional settings or values, <em>but if you want to</em>, you can customize just about anything and everything. ;-)</p>
+<p><strong>NextGEN Facebook uses your <em>existing</em> content to create meta tags + Schema markup</strong> &mdash; there's no need to manually enter / configure any additional settings or values, <em>but if you want to</em>, you can customize just about anything and everything. ;-)</p>

-<p><strong>NGFB creates <em>complete</em> and <em>accurate</em> meta tags + Schema markup</strong> &mdash; including hashtags, video seo, e-commerce products, author profile / authorship, co-authors, publisher information, ratings, event details, recipe information, and much more &mdash; all from your <em>existing</em> content.</p>
+<p><strong>NextGEN Facebook creates <em>complete</em> and <em>accurate</em> meta tags + Schema markup</strong> &mdash; including hashtags, video seo, e-commerce products, author profile / authorship, co-authors, publisher information, ratings, event details, recipe information, and much more &mdash; all from your <em>existing</em> content.</p>

-<p><strong>NGFB offers special optimization features for Pinterest</strong> &mdash; providing an image for the Pin It button, excluding non-relevant images, and preventing conflicts between incompatible Pinterest and Facebook meta tag values.</p>
+<p><strong>NextGEN Facebook offers special optimization features for Pinterest</strong> &mdash; providing an image for the Pin It button, excluding non-relevant images, and preventing conflicts between incompatible Pinterest and Facebook meta tag values.</p>

-<p><strong>NGFB includes advanced <em>quality control</em> features and options</strong> &mdash; checking minimum / maximum image dimensions and aspect ratios, verifying the webpage for duplicate meta tags, showing notices for missing and required images, along with theme header template validation.</p>
+<p><strong>NextGEN Facebook includes advanced <em>quality control</em> features and options</strong> &mdash; checking minimum / maximum image dimensions and aspect ratios, verifying the webpage for duplicate meta tags, showing notices for missing and required images, along with theme header template validation.</p>

-<p><strong>NGFB can enhance and integrate with your favorite SEO plugin!</strong> &mdash; NGFB specializes in providing all the meta tags + Schema markup social sites and search engines need, and you can still continue to use your favorite SEO content / keyword analysis tools!</p>
+<p><strong>NextGEN Facebook can enhance and integrate with your favorite SEO plugin!</strong> &mdash; NextGEN Facebook specializes in providing all the meta tags + Schema markup social sites and search engines need, and you can still continue to use your favorite SEO content / keyword analysis tools!</p>

 <blockquote>
 <p><strong>Don't need the included social share buttons?</strong></p>

-<p>The <a href="https://wordpress.org/plugins/wpsso/">WPSSO</a> plugin is a fork / child of NextGEN Facebook (NGFB) &mdash; they have the same author, the same solid core features and code-base, but WPSSO is distributed without the social share buttons and their related features.
+<p>The <a href="https://wordpress.org/plugins/wpsso/">WPSSO</a> plugin is a fork / child of NextGEN Facebook &mdash; they have the same author, the same solid core features and code-base, but WPSSO is distributed without the social share buttons and their related features.
 Additional Free extension plugins are also available for WPSSO, including two different types of sharing button extensions:</p>

 <ul>
 <li><a href="https://wordpress.org/plugins/wpsso-am/">WPSSO Mobile App Meta</a></li>